The Skorton Center for Health Initiatives trains future health professionals through Public Health Fellowships and student internships.

 - utilize “near peer” student connections to promote and deliver innovative strategies to address student mental health and well-being, alcohol and other drugs, sexual violence, and hazing, as well as other emerging student health issues

 While the position is a term appointment for one academic year, a unique set of circumstances may occasionally lead to Fellows being offered a second term.
-For more information about the Public Health Fellowship, please contact Laura Santacrose, MPH, Health Initiatives Coordinator.
+For more information about the Public Health Fellowship, please contact Laura Santacrose, MPH, Assistant Director for the Skorton Center.

 |Jessie majored in Feminist, Gender, and Sexuality Studies in the College of Arts and Sciences.
 As a student, she was a member of the Cornell Women's Resource Center Executive Board, president of VOX: Voices for Planned Parenthood at Cornell, a facilitator for FemSex, a sexuality education workshop, and a Campus Tour Guide.
 After graduating, Jessie became a Harm Reduction Specialist working at The Southern Tier AIDS Program.
 She is excited to be back on campus as a Public Health Fellow.
 Her interest in Public Health sprang from her experiences as a peer sexuality educator throughout her teenage years and deepened during her studies at Cornell.|